 We also use circle time as a way of allowing children opportunities to discuss issues that are close to them.
 Naturally, a bee mascot is used to pass around the circle to each person that speaks and shares.

 We work closely with secondary schools as well as communicate in depth with the next class teachers so that pupils have a smooth transition each academic year.

-We employ a full-time learning mentor to cater for pupils' emotional and academic needs.
+We employ a learning mentor to cater for pupils' emotional and academic needs.